yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/PRU-ICSS/Linux_Drivers/PRU_ICSSG_Ethernet_Switch.rst

 """"""""""""""""

 * The ICSSG Ethernet driver can be used in switch mode.
 Two icssg ports are used per switch.
-* SRAM Required for each switch (per two ports) is 256 KB for AM65X SR 2.0 SoC.
+* SRAM Required for each switch (per two ports) is 256 KB.
 * For each ICSSG switch, the SRAM required needs to be contiguous.
 * PRUETH only uses the required amount of SRAM from the SRAM/MSMC pool.
 If PRUETH doesn't get the required amount of SRAM, the prueth_probe() API will return with -ENOMEM error.